 '''

-unix> tar xvf datalab-handout.tar.
+unix> tar xvf datalab-handout.tar

 '''

-This will cause a number of files to be unpacked in the directory.
+This will cause a number of files to be unpacked in a created datalab-handout directory.
 The only file you will be modifying and turning in is bits.c.

-The bits.c file contains a skeleton for each of the 12 programming puzzles.
+The bits.c file contains a skeleton for each of the 14 programming puzzles.
 Your assignment is to complete each function skeleton using only straightline code for the integer puzzles (i.e., no loops or conditionals) and a limited number of C arithmetic and logical operators.
 Specifically, you are only allowed to use the following eight operators: